openmeteo/pthelma/doc/spatial.rst

 .. moduleauthor:: Antonis Christofides <anthony@itia.ntua.gr>
 .. sectionauthor:: Antonis Christofides <anthony@itia.ntua.gr>

-.. class:: TimeseriesCache(cache_dir, timeseries_groups)

-   We keep some time series in our cache, which we download from Enhydris using the Enhydris web service API.  *timeseries_groups* is a dictionary; each item is a list of dictionaries, each one representing an Enhydris time series; its keys are *base_url*, *user*, *password*, *id*.

-   .. method:: update()

-      Downloads everything that has not already been downloaded (or all the timeseries if nothing is in the cache).

-   .. method:: get_filename(base_url, timeseries_id)

-      Returns the full pathname of the file containing the cached specified time series.

-   .. method:: get_point_filename(base_url, timeseries_id)

-      Returns the full pathname of the file containing the well-known text of the location of the station to which the specified timeseries refers.

 .. function:: idw(point, data_layer, alpha=1)

    Uses the inverse distance weighting method to calculate the value